-Clydesdale Bank and Yorkshire Bank owner CYBG has cheered a hike in lending and upped its cost savings target after the £1.7 billion takeover of rival Virgin Money.
+Around 330 jobs are being axed at Clydesdale and Yorkshire Bank owner CYBG and a number of sites are closing following its £1.7 billion takeover of Virgin Money.

 CYBG chief executive David Duffy said yesterday he did not know if branch closures were largely behind the Scottish banking group.